gitbls/ndm/README.md

 `ndm` currently supports the following OS Distros:

-* Raspbian Stretch
-* RasPiOS Buster
+* RasPiOS Buster-Bookworm
-* Debian Buster
+* Debian Buster-Bookworm
-* Ubuntu (tested on 21.04, other releases *should* work as well)
+* Ubuntu (not tested in a while, but it should still work)

-Any distro not listed above has not been tested and will not work.
+Any distro not listed above has not been tested and will likely not work.
 If your system is "Debian-like", you could try using `sudo ndm config --os debian`.
 It really depends on the distro, since the location of system configuration files can and does vary across distros.

 ### Other distros